tsnellgrove/dark_castle3/doc/to_do.md

 *** INTERPRETER ENHANCEMENT ***
+- TBD: sort out synonyms like 'stand' and 'sit' and 'lie'
 - Interpreter enhancements:
 	- noun synonyms (list in place of base_name)
 	- verb synonyms (attribute of Class?
 Should verbs associated with obj???)